 - most of the skills listed in my megalist, once mastered, will save money that you’d otherwise have to spend

 Plus, if you lose your job, wouldn’t it be nice to have a stockpile you can fall back on when have no other choice?
 For many people that have been hit by the economic crisis, the S has already hit the fan.

-Reason #2: You Improve Your Health
+Reason #2: You Improve Your Wellbeing

 Keep in mind that, as you age, your body needs more macro-nutrients, vitamins, minerals, and less junk food in order to function.
-I don’t want to hijack the article and talk about fitness and nutrition but you get the point.
+I don’t want to hijack the article and talk about fitness and nutrition, but you get the point.